-The development proposed is not an overdevelopment of the site and satisfies the objectives of the zone and the development standard as is detailed earlier in the report.
+- The works proposed will not result in an overdevelopment of the site and satisfies the objectives of the zone and the objectives of the development standard, as detailed within this report, - The variation does not result in a dwelling with excessive bulk. - The variation will have no unreasonable amenity impacts to neighbours and the surrounds.

-The variation to the FSR and the discussion above reflects the unique circumstances for the subject site and proposed development.
-The proposed development will not present with excessive bulk from the public domain and there is recent precedent of similar variations being accepted by Council.

-By supporting this variation, in its current form, it is considered that an appropriate degree of flexibility be applied, which results in a reasonable built form, consistent with developments within the locality.
+The variation to the building height and the discussion above reflects the unique circumstances for the subject site and proposed development.
+The proposed development will not present with excessive bulk from the public domain and largely presents with a compliant height and by supporting this variation, in its current form, it is considered that an appropriate degree of flexibility be applied, which results in a reasonable built form, consistent with developments within the locality.

-The sufficient environmental planning grounds stipulated above demonstrate that the proposal aligns with the relevant objects of the EP&A Act i.e. the development is an orderly and economic and development of the land, notwithstanding the FSR variation.
+The sufficient environmental planning grounds stipulated above demonstrate that the proposal aligns with the relevant objects of the EP&A Act i.e. the development is an orderly and economic and development of the land, notwithstanding the continuation of the existing building height variation.